-- Detroit Turkey Trot*: Wear costumes to participate in “the parade before the parade”, a 34-year tradition in downtown Detroit.
+- Detroit Turkey Trot*: Wear costumes to participate in “the parade before the parade”, a 35-year tradition in downtown Detroit.

 - Grand Rapids Turkey Trot*: Run to benefit the Grand Rapids Public Schools’ interscholastic athletics programming.

 - Kalamazoo Area Runners Turkey Trot 5K Time Prediction Run: You don’t necessarily have to be fast to win this race – prizes will be awarded to those who finish the closest to their own predicted time.
-Donations will also be accepted for the Kalamazoo Gospel Mission (bring men’s, women’s and children’s socks).
+Race day donations will also be accepted for the Kalamazoo Gospel Mission (bring men’s, women’s and children’s socks).